agerada/AMR_pset/README.md

 These files contain AMR data that can provide insight for doctors treating patients.
 Please perform the following tasks:

 1) Descriptive data analysis of patients and antibiotic resistance.
-1) Creat a model of your choice to predict AMR (i.e., antibiotics which are `R`).
+1) Create a model of your choice to predict AMR (i.e., antibiotics which are `R`).
 The specifics of your model are up to you, it could be a frequentist approach, bayesian approach, or machine learning approach.
 'Black box' approaches are also fine.
 1) Develop an algorithm that determines whether each patient has had AMR to a particular antibiotic at any point in the past.
 For example:

         ```